finos/morphir/users-guide/Custom Attributes.md

 We currently provide the following APIs.

 ***GET /server/attributes/***
-Returns the a JSON file with key-value pairs of attribute names, and the contents of the corresponding attribute file.
+Returns the a JSON file with key-value pairs of attribute display names, and the contents of the corresponding attribute file.

 ***POST /server/updateattribute/\<yourattributename>***